angbailey/p8105_hw3_ab6168/hw_3.md

 <br>

-**Mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week.**
+**Mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week:**

 ``` r
 knitr::kable(instacart |>